tonghuikang/blog/_posts/2026-01-04-comments-on-evals-faq.md

 [^prompting]: I have previously written about prompting projects [here](https://blog.huikang.dev/2024/12/31/prompting-projects.html).

-## Sections that I agree and promote
+## Sections that I agree with and promote

 These are ideas that I have been promoting.
 I should have cited the Evals FAQ when promoting my ideas.